OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 ### Project objects

-Project objects are defined by the entity using CISO Assistant.
+Project objects are defined by the entity using Auditrex.
 Assessments can be attached to a project object, though this is optional.
 Project objects are organized hierarchically, each project object can have a parent, but loops are not allowed.

 Projects objects have the following fields: